cyberrangecz/docs/docs/user-guide-basic/training-agenda/visualizations/visualizations-for-linear.md

 ### Results of Training Instance

 The page provides all collected data about the training instance in several tabs.
-The number of tabs depends on the presence of a reference solution for the instance's training levels, as specified below.

 The Dashboard tab, which is always present, contains [Score Development](#score-development), [Score Scatter Plot](#score-scatter-plot), and [Progress](#final-training-runs-view) overview graph.
 These graphs provide various views on trainees' activity in training.
-If reference solution has been specified, dashboard tab contains [Summary](#summary-graph) and [Reference](#reference-graph) graph as well.
 Next to the dashboard tab is the [Assessment](#assessment) tab.
-[Trainee Graph](#trainee-graph) and [Command Analysis](#command-analysis) tabs are present if a reference solution has been provided.
+[Command Analysis](#command-analysis) tab is present if any commands were collected.

 #### Dashboard

 This visualization unites the previously listed visualizations and provides interactions between them.
 Visualization filters allow the instructor to filter the available training events and the format in which the trainee selector displays the trainees.
 The trainees selected by the trainee selector are then shown in the [Progress](#final-training-runs-view) overview graph.
 The instructor can filter which trainees they want to see in visualizations by this option.
 Their results are displayed in the progress overview graph upon selecting these trainees.
 Selecting trainees in the progress overview graph will appear in [Score Development](#score-development) and [Score Scatter Plot](#score-scatter-plot).
 Hovering over a trainee in any visualization will highlight them in the remaining visualizations.
-Furthermore, if the training definition contains at least one training level with a defined reference solution, the [Summary](#summary-graph) and [Reference](#reference-graph) graph is displayed on the bottom.

 <p align="center">
   <img src="../../../../../img/user-guide-basic/training-agenda/visualizations/linear-training-visualizations/TI-dashboard.png">